pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.embedders/embedders.md

 When storing a document in a vector store, you compute the embedding vector for the text and store the vector with a reference to the original document.
 You can then compute the embedding of a query and find the embedded documents closest to the query.

-The following embedding wrappers are available through the Pathway xpack:
+The following embedding wrappers are available through the `pathway` xpack:

 - [`OpenAIEmbedder`](#openaiembedder) - Embed text with any of OpenAI's embedding models
 - [`LiteLLMEmbedder`](#litellmembedder) - Embed text with any model available through LiteLLM